 Yes but only if it is used systematically, sprint by sprint.
 In the beginning, team members may be skeptical because estimating in Story Points seems to be too abstract.
 But the longer it is used, the more accurate the estimates become.

 A short guide on how to play Planning Poker:

 Team Estimation Game

-It’s an alternative to Planning Poker, as this method is not without its flaws.
-The three most significant ones include:
+It’s an alternative to Planning Poker, as the method is not without its flaws.
+The three most significant disadvantages of Planning Poker include:

 - False start -> a team member turns his card too early, so he can suggest the answer to the rest.